Jobhdez/BioRxiv/README.md

 # bioRxiv-web
-a Django web app
+A web app that lists 100 or so research papers, with pagination, from BioRxiv.
+It includes a REST API that allows you to access the data and post new research papers.

+Here is a link to [BioRxiv](https://www.biorxiv.org/) and here is a link to its [api](https://api.biorxiv.org/).

 ## Why does this web app exist?
 Learning exercise

 ## what does it do?
 Features:
-* Use of an external api to seed the databse
+* Use of an external api to seed the database
 * Pagination
 * REST API